 “Good Engineering and Operating Practices” means the practices, methods, and acts generally engaged in or approved by a significant portion of the electric power industry in the United States for similarly situated facilities in the United States during a particular time period, or any of such practices, methods, and acts, which, in the exercise of reasonable judgment in light of the facts known or that reasonably should be known at the time a decision is made, would be expected to accomplish the desired result in a manner consistent with law, regulation, reliability, safety, environmental protection, economy and expedition, and taking into consideration the requirements of this Agreement.
 Good Engineering and Operating Practices are not intended to be limited to the optimum practices, methods or acts, to the exclusion of all others, but rather to include a spectrum of possible practices, methods, or acts generally acceptable in the region during the relevant period in light of the circumstances.

-“Government Approvals” means all permits, licenses, approvals, consents, concessions, acknowledgments, agreements, decisions, and other forms of authorizations from, or filing with, or notice to, any Government Authority.
+“Government Approvals” means all permits, licenses, approvals, consents, concessions, acknowledgments, agreements, decisions, and other forms of authorizations from, or filing with, or notice to, any Government Authority, including without limitation the Permit Requirements.

 “Government Authority” means any federal, state, local or municipal governmental body, and any governmental, regulatory, or administrative agency, commission, body, or other authority exercising or entitled to exercise any administrative, executive, judicial, legislative policy, regulatory, or taxing authority or power, or any court or governmental tribunal.

-“Heat Rate Bonus” means, for any Applicable Period, an amount equal to (i) $_________ times (ii) the number of whole one-tenth (.1) increments by which (a) the difference of the Heat Rate Target for such Applicable Period minus four-tenths (.4) exceeds (b) the Actual Heat Rate for such Applicable Period.
+“Heat Rate Bonus” means, for any Applicable Period, an amount equal to (i) $57/ton times (ii) 1 ton/27 MMBtu times (iii) the quantity of Electricity (in MWh) Dispatched by the Owner and delivered by Operator to the EDP for such Applicable Period times (iv) the number of whole one-tenth (.1) increments by which (a) the difference of the Heat Rate Target for such Applicable Period minus four-tenths (.4) exceeds (b) the Actual Heat Rate for such Applicable Period.

-“Heat Rate Damages” means, for any Applicable Period, an amount equal to (i) $_________ times (ii) the number of whole one-tenth (.1) increments by which (a) the Actual Heat Rate for such Applicable Period exceeds (b) the sum of the Heat Rate Target plus four-tenths (.4) for such Applicable Period.
+“Heat Rate Damages” means, for any Applicable Period, an amount equal to (i) $57/ton times (ii) 1 ton/27 MMBtu times (iii) the quantity of Electricity (in MWh) Dispatched by the Owner and delivered by Operator to the EDP for such Applicable Period times (iv) the number of whole one-tenth (.1) increments by which (a) the Actual Heat Rate for such Applicable Period exceeds (b) the sum of the Heat Rate Target plus four-tenths (.4) for such Applicable Period.

 “Heat Rate Target” means, for the applicable period set forth in the following table, the Heat Rate Target for such period: